zeitspace/zeitbook-frontend/steps/01-web-app-manifest.md

 ## Create and reference icons

 If you want browsers to prompt your users to install your application, you must list a set of icons in your manifest.
 First, move the directory `steps/icons` to `assets/icons`.
-Next, add references to the icons in your manifest, under the `icons` key:
+Next, add the following key-value pair **below** `"display": "standalone"`:

 ```json
     "icons": [